Neck roast with rosemary potatoes

 • 2 tsp black pepper

-• 1 tablespoon each of brown sugar, turmeric, allspice, cayenne pepper, thyme, garlic granules, onion granules
+• 1 tbsp each of brown sugar, turmeric, allspice, cayenne pepper, thyme, garlic granules, and onion granules

 • 1 tbsp sweet paprika powder